Why and How To Wear a BUFF When You’re Camping Outdoors

 Manufacturers make buffs from stretchable material like Spandex or Lycra.
 The light fabric provides a lot of warmth for its weight.
 And it doesn’t take up much room or weigh heavily in your pack.

 Most importantly, because it’s versatile and you can wear it in so many ways, you won’t have to pack extra gear.

 The original BUFF company has taken this slouchy-looking headgear to the next level.
 They’ve worked with new textile technologies to make its product integral to the sporting goods market.
 Consider some of these lines:

-Reflective BUFFs features a 360 degree high-visual reflective pattern and made from 100 percent recycled materials.
+Reflective BUFFs feature a 360º high-visual reflective pattern and made from 100 percent recycled materials.

 Features 50 SPF protection, wicks away sweat, HeiQ cooling technology that keeps you cool, and odor-control materials.

 Permethrin embedded to repel flies, mosquitoes, chiggers, ticks, ants, and more.

 Now that you know why so many outdoor buffs love their BUFF, you may want to know how to wear a buff.
 Let’s take a look at some popular configurations.

 Whether you’re trying to avoid a chill or a sunburn, your BUFF will come in handy to protect your neck.
 Next time you have a sore throat, wrap up tight and take some hot tea with lemon and honey.
 Or just look like the fashionista master you are.